ACEC/L FALL CONFERENCE

 Dr. Wilson earned a B.A. in Urban and Regional Planning from the University of Louisiana and holds a Master of Public Administration degree, as well as a Ph.D. in Public Policy from the Nelson Mandela School of Public Policy and Urban Affairs at Southern University.

-DIRECTOR, FACILITY PLANNING AND CONTROL
+OFFICE OF FACILITY PLANNING AND CONTROL

 EXECUTIVE DIRECTOR, LAPELS